Written by Brittany Rose for MonaCorona.com

 2. Sofitel Queenstown Hotel and Spa – Also a 5 star hotel that is located in the CBD of Queenstown, a close proximity to the shops and restaurants.
 Sofitel Hotel and Spa have various rooms to choose from, such as luxury rooms to penthouses.
 A couple of facilities include spa treatments such as massage, body scrub and steam shower along with a gymnasium.

 3. Rydges Lakeland Resort – Rated 4 stars and located a 5 minute walk from the city centre.
 All 165 rooms have either partial or full views of Lake Wakatipu and Remarkables.
 This hotel is both suited for business and leisure plans.
-Rydges Lakeland Resort offer free Wi-Fi, complimentary secure storage for bikes, skis and snowboards which would be great if you are planning on going to the ski field.
+Rydges Lakeland Resort offer free Wi-Fi, complimentary secure storage for bikes, skis and snowboards.
 Other facilities include massage, concierge and tours, conference facilities, sauna and a heated outdoor swimming pool.

 4. Millennium Hotel Queenstown – Also located in the centre of Queenstown and rated 4 stars.
 They have 1 restaurant and 1 bar.
 The Millennium Hotel offers accessible rooms for wheelchair and special needs guests which is awesome!
 Just to name a few of their facilities they have a business centre along with meeting facilities, a gymnasium, sauna and a spa.